dwheelerau/docker-guide/README.md

-# A guide to user docker for deploying and using images
+# A guide to using docker to deploying and use AI models

 - [Introduction](#introduction)
 - [Instructions](#instructions)